From core to envelope: revealing the deep dynamics of stars with two convective zones: Mode detectability

 \section{Mode detectability}

-We now turn to the issue of the mode detectability.
-Observationally, the main issue stems from the fact that the low-surface amplitude of $g$ modes makes it difficult to disentangle their contribution from the incoherent turbulent noise dominating the Fourier spectrum in this range of frequency \citep[e.g.][]{Garcia2007,Breton2023}.
-In order to examine this issue with our simulation, we develop a process to compute pseudo-observational time series.
+We now turn to the issue of mode detectability.
+Observationally, the main issue stems from the fact that the low-surface amplitude of $g$ modes makes it difficult to disentangle their contribution from the incoherent turbulent noise that dominates the Fourier spectrum in this range of frequency \citep[e.g.][]{Garcia2007,Breton2023}.
+In order to examine this issue with our simulation, we developed a process to compute pseudo-observational time series.